Introducing the Shell

 possible to put the names into curly braces to clearly delimit the variable

-, but is different from
+name: $filename is equivalent to ${filename}, but is different from

-.
+${file}name.
 You may find this notation in other people’s programs.

 Finally,

-the command that’s actually being run is our old friend head
+the command that’s actually being run is our old friend head,

 so this loop prints out the first three lines of each data file in turn.